mobeigi/fb2cal/README.md

    5. Create Credentials (**OAuth client ID**)
    5. Download credentials JSON file
 3. Rename credentials JSON file to **credentials.json** and put it in the `src` folder
 4. Rename `config/config-template.ini` to `config/config.ini` and enter your Facebook email and password as well as a name for your calender to be saved on Google Drive.
+Change `upload_to_drive` to `True`.
 Initially, the value for the **drive_file_id** field should be empty.
 5. Install required python modules
 `pip install -r requirements.txt`
 6. Run script manually once for testing purposes:
 `python ./fb2cal.py`
-7. Check Google Drive to ensure your ics file was made.
+7. Check Google Drive to ensure your ICS file was made.
-8. Setup Cron Jobs/Task Scheduler/Automator to repeatedly run the script to periodically generate an updated ics file.
+8. Setup Cron Jobs/Task Scheduler/Automator to repeatedly run the script to periodically generate an updated ICS file.
 See **Scheduled Task Frequency** section for more info.
-9. Use the following link to import your ics into Calendar applications (i.e. Google Calendar):
+9. Use the following link to import your ICS file into Calendar applications (i.e. Google Calendar):
 `http://drive.google.com/uc?export=download&id=DRIVE_FILE_ID`.
 Replace **DRIVE_FILE_ID** with the autopopulated value found in your `config/config.ini` file.

 ## Configuration